Interactive map viewer

 Info tool: The Info tool opens a separate text window each time you click a vector feature.
 The window displays all the attribute names and values for that feature, in contrast to the Datatip tool, which displays only the value of a single attribute.
 If you need to compare two or more features, simply click each one and view the info windows together.
 Use its close button to close an info window when you're done with it, or choose Close All Info Windows from the Tools menu.

 Use the text, line, or arrow annotation tools to mark and highlight points of interest on your map, or select the corresponding items in the Insert menu.
-Note that to insert an additional object of the same type, you must reselect the appropriate tool.
 Use the Select annotations tool and Edit menu to modify or remove your annotations.
 The Map Viewer manages annotations separately from data layers; annotations always stay on top.
 Note that annotations cannot be saved as graphic objects, although you can export maps containing annotations to an image format as described below.

 Use New View on the File menu to create an additional Map Viewer